SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <br>

 #### Q30.
 Which of the following statements about continual improvement register (CIR) is correct?
-- i The CIR is used as the basis for re-prioritizing improvement ideas, as and when new ideas are documented.
+- i The CIR is used as the basis for re-prioritising improvement ideas, as and when new ideas are documented.
 - ii The structure of the information captured in a CIR is an important consideration.
 <br>